The United States Congress designated Theodore Roosevelt Wilderness (map

-Divided into three units along the Little Missouri River, Theodore Roosevelt National Park encompasses 70,000 acres in the heart of the scenic North Dakota badlands.
+Divided into three units along the Little Missouri River, Theodore Roosevelt Wilderness encompasses the heart of the scenic North Dakota badlands.
 Eons ago, when the Rocky Mountains emerged, material washed off the range and was deposited here, forming a plain.
 Centuries of wind and rain carved the badlands into the broken, colorful splendor of today's badlands.
-Theodore Roosevelt himself had a cattle ranch here in the 1880s, and the ranch headquarters is preserved in the small Elkhorn Ranch Unit of the park.
-The park bears the former president's name in honor of his experiences in the badlands and his conservation legacy.
+Theodore Roosevelt himself had a cattle ranch here in the 1880s, and the ranch headquarters is preserved in the small Elkhorn Ranch Unit of the Theodore Roosevelt National Park.
+The Wilderness and park bears the former president's name in honor of his experiences in the badlands and his conservation legacy.

 Ninety-five miles of trails offer ample opportunity for solitude, as most visitors stay on park roads and in established campgrounds.

 In spring, when snowmelt fills the river, paddling can be excellent, although water levels vary and it is sometimes difficult to plan ahead.